 Learn How To Protect Your Debit Card From Scanners and Skimmers

-According to the 2021 Annual Issue on Fraud Statistics by the Nilson Report, payment card fraud losses worldwide increased by 14% in 2021, exceeding $32 billion.
+According to the December 2023 Issue of the Nilson Report, payment card fraud losses worldwide reached $33.45 billion in 2022, which is an increase from the previous year’s $28.43 billion.
 With the number of payment card fraud and scams on the rise, debit card users should be aware of the potential security risks, two of which involve scanning and skimming.

 In this article, you will learn how to protect your debit card from scanners and skimmers.
 You will also discover alternative payment methods that will keep your financial data safe during in-person and online transactions.